mpalmer/brown/README.md

         end
       end

-      every(7) do
+      every(8) do
-        # This is THE WRONG WAY AROUND.
+        # This is the WRONG WAY AROUND.
 DO NOT DO THIS!
-        # YOU WILL GET DEADLOCKS!
+        # YOU WILL GET DEADLOCKS SOONER OR LATER!
         bar do |b|
           foo do |f|
             b.baznicate(f)